-Join Jim LaPier for an in-depth discussion in this video Advanced viewports, part of Up and Running with Vectorworks.
+Join Jim LaPier for an in-depth discussion in this video Advanced viewports, part of Learning Vectorworks (2014).

 …We've created our viewports, and added title blocks, but…there are a few more things to finish with our sheets, and…particularly, the viewports, before our drawing is ready to print.…First, I want to add one more viewport as section of the collar.…First, I need to select a viewport to apply the section to.…I'll go to View > Create Section Viewport, and now I need to draw my section line.…I'll use my smart snap points to draw a vertical line straight through the object.…